alissatroiano/Dash/TESTING.md

 - Open Dev Tools.
 - Observe all mobile uploaded images are now rendering as, `image/jpeg`, `image/png`, etc.
 - Declare test, 'passed'.

+## Admin Tests

+### Admin Test #1
+- Visit app on mobile browser.
+- Observe the delete button visible on 2 recipe cards prior to admin login.
+- Visit workspace and view source code.
+- Visit database.
+- Notice 2 recipe records with identical JSON string values do not contain the  row: 'created_by'.
+- Visit workspace.
+- Refactor the 'add_recipe' function and route.
+- Visit 'recipes' collection of 'Dash' database on MongoDB.
+- Manually add, 'created_by' field with corresponding values to the 2 identified MongoDB records.
+- Navigate back to application on mobile.
+- Reload the page.
+- Login as low-level user.
+- Observe the delete button is no longer prior to login.
+- Declare test, "passed".

 ## W3C Testing